Florida residents are in court over a cemetery's future

 Until recently, help from governments has been limited.
 Some states, like Florida, have moved to help the preservation of land and archives.
 Still, development is an ever-present threat to the land as the state's population increases.

-A Florida law, approved by Gov. Ron DeSantis last May, created a Historic Cemeteries Advisory Council and provided over a million dollars for organizations to buy land where remains were found.
+A Florida law, approved by Gov. Ron DeSantis last May, created a Historic Cemeteries Advisory Council and provided over a million dollars for research, restoration and long-term care of burial grounds.

 Progress has been slower on the federal level, where the African-American Burial Grounds Preservation Act has been introduced in the Senate.
 It would make grants available for preserving African American burial grounds.